 - Grande Corniche – Great Coast Road is the higher road which winds past La Turbie and the Col d’Eze (Eze Pass).
 This is the most spectacular of the drives.

-The tourist board has a number of useful guides to different routes you can take either by car, bike or hiking as well as a couple of tourist trains with spectacular scenery.
+These different routes are suitable for more than just road trips.
+You can travel by car, bike or by hiking plus there are a couple of tourist trains with spectacular scenery.

 When to Visit